 Adult social care is a low pay sector, with pay differentials to other sectors having been eroded over time (see section 4) and care providers being unable to pay wages similar to those in competing sectors as pay rates largely depend on the fee rates local authorities pay for the services care providers offer.
 Pay and working conditions affect the perceptions of social care as a career.
 Research also indicates that these perceptions are influenced by the public image of social care seeing it as a ‘low-skilled’ job and a media focus on negative social care news.
 Care workers speak of their work being ‘un(der) appreciated’ by the public who were perceived as not fully understanding the nature of their care work, instead perceiving care as ‘menial and therefore not valuing care work and those who do it’.

-Some geographical areas may experience particular recruitment challenges due to lack of public transport in rural areas for those not driving, the need for carers to use their own car, the distance of travel between service users that can impact their effective pay, or high housing costs in an area where there is demand for care services.
+Some geographical areas may experience particular recruitment challenges due to lack of public transport in rural areas for those not driving, the need for care workers to use their own car, the distance of travel between service users that can impact their effective pay, or high housing costs in an area where there is demand for care services.

 Strategies to help address recruitment challenges